IBM-Watson/wex-web-services-converter/README.md

 ## Architecture

 The Watson Explorer Engine Web Services Converter is a [converter](http://www.ibm.com/support/knowledgecenter/SS8NLW_10.0.0/com.ibm.swg.im.infosphere.dataexpl.engine.doc/c_vse_converting.html) like any other that processes text to be indexed at ingestion time.
 When the Web Services Converter is configured properly, it will send administrator-defined name-value pairs as CGI parameters to a REST-based web service.
 The response from the REST web service is then stored in its entirety in a new administrator-specified [`<content>`](http://www.ibm.com/support/knowledgecenter/SS8NLW_10.0.0/com.ibm.swg.im.infosphere.dataexpl.engine.schema.doc/r_schema-ref-element-content.html) element.
-The Web Services Converter is designed to work in conjunction with **two** [custom converters](http://www.ibm.com/support/knowledgecenter/SS8NLW_10.0.0/com.ibm.swg.im.infosphere.dataexpl.engine.doc/c_vse_converting_custom.html) which handle
+The Web Services Converter is designed to work in conjunction with **two** [custom converters](http://www.ibm.com/support/knowledgecenter/SS8NLW_10.0.0/com.ibm.swg.im.infosphere.dataexpl.engine.doc/c_vse_converting_custom.html) which handle:

  * The pre-processing of text to prepare the name-value pairs for consumption by the web service.
 The output of the custom converter responsible for pre-processing should contain a `<content>` for each CGI parameter to be sent to the configured web service.
 The name and value of the `<content>` will be sent as a CGI parameter name and value.
  * The post-processing of the web service response.
 The complete web service response is stored in a `<content>`.
 Under most circumstances, the web service response needs to be processed and transformed into Watson Explorer Engine XML (*VXML*) to be useful.
 It is also likely that some `<content>` elements can be discarded at this time, like the `<content>` containing the original web service response and any `<content>` whose only purpose was to represent a CGI parameter for the web service call.